ironpeakservices/ironpeak.be/content/blog/message-away.md

 ### Requirements

 So first let's iterate over our list of what we would like to see in a secure and privacy-conscious instant messaging app:
+Altough I touch a couple of key points, there are a lot more factors you can consider. e.g. check out [securemessagingapps.com](https://www.securemessagingapps.com).

 #### 1. Cross-platform